-Northern California Motorcycle Accident Lawyer
+Northern California Motorcycle Accident Lawyers

 Though each case is different, motorcyclists can typically recover damages for medical bills, future medical expenses, loss of wages, future loss of income, property damage, and pain and suffering.
-It may also be possible to recover punitive damages if the defendant can be shown to have acted in a woefully negligent or egregious manner.
+It may also be possible to recover punitive damages if the defendant can be shown to have acted woefully negligent or egregiously.
 If your loved one has been killed in a motorcycle accident, please accept our condolences.
 In the event of a wrongful death claim, the dependents or spouse of the decedent can also recover damages relating to funeral expenses, loss of household income, and pain and suffering.

 Obtaining the best possible recovery on behalf of our clients depends entirely on establishing liability in their case.
 The motorcycle accident attorneys at our Chico, Roseville, and Sacramento law offices work with top experts in their fields to analyze the circumstances surrounding a case and determine fault.

 We routinely work with biomechanical engineers, physicists, accident reconstruction experts, accident investigators, forensic analysts, and even economists to discover the facts surrounding a case and determine appropriate compensation for damages.
-We go to great lengths to put our clients' cases up and are committed to providing exceptional, honest, informative legal counsel and aggressive representation.
+We go to great lengths to support our clients' cases and are committed to providing exceptional, honest, informative legal counsel and aggressive representation.

 Common Causes of Motorcycle Accidents